daniel-rusu/pods4k/publishing/README.md

 # Publishing

 This module doesn't add any capabilities to the pods4k library.
-This is just for publishing artifacts to maven central to make dependency management easier for users with added flexibility.
+This is just for publishing artifacts to maven central.
+This makes dependency management easier and also adds flexibility allowing users to pick & choose components of this library.